17 free (or very cheap) ways to bring kids joy indoors

-With nurseries and schools shut across the country, millions need to find ways to entertain kids indoors.
+With coronavirus restrictions getting tighter again, many will need to find ways to entertain kids indoors.
 So we've come up with some tips to help to bring kids joy and sprinkle magic for little or no money – from glamping in the front room to having a virtual tiger come to tea in your kitchen.

 Thanks to Google's augmented-reality search feature, you can beam a virtual tiger, shark or pug into your home.
 Just download Google Chrome to your phone, then search for an animal.
 Click the 'view in 3D button', then 'view in your space' and you should see the creature prowling your room on your device's screen.